ItzMeBeluga/Thunder-Upload/Readme.md

 ### .BAT Method

-1. Double click on `Thunder-Upload-A.bat` to open the terminal.
+1. Double click on `Thunder-Upload.bat` to open the terminal.
 2. Drag and drop your video file into the terminal, press enter, and wait for the processes to complete.
 3. After completion, the terminal will display URLs for MediaInfo, screenshot, and the location of the exported .torrent file.